khalid586/ATM-bank-using-oop-python/README.md

 - User will be able to transit between multiple banks at the same time which will have **different** pin codes, balanace  etc.

 # Atm Banking System
+Atm is a very widely used banking system in today's world which has basic features like depositing money, withdrawing money, Checking balance etc. Our Atm will also have features like these.

-The features are mentioned below
+- The features are mentioned below

 ## Select Bank
-User will have to select a bank from the given options and then the menu method will be called by the object
+User will have to select a bank from the given options and then the menu method will be called by the object.

 ```
 def main():